minio999-kaggle/titanic/README.md

 ## Installation instructions
 1. Install Python and clone this repository
-2. Open files, find cloned repository, open terminal inside that folder and use comman `./run.sh`
+2. Open files, find cloned repository, open terminal inside that folder and use command `./run.sh`

 to run the [jupyter](http://jupyter.org/)'s notebooks or mess with it yourself download docker, open powershell and run `.\jupyter-start.ps1`